KVerbruggen/iRon/README.md

 The app does not require installation.
 Just copy the executable to a folder of your choice.
 Make sure the folder is not write protected, as iRon will attempt to save its configuration file in the working directory.

 To use it, simply run the executable.
 It doesn't matter whether you do this before or after launching iRacing.
 A console window will pop up, indicating that iRon is running.
 Once you're in the car in iRacing, the overlays should show up, and you can configure things to your liking.
 I recommend running iRacing in borderless window mode.
-Overlays *might* work in other modes as well, but I haven't tested it.

 ---